 Candy Science Experiments & STEM

 Put your leftover Halloween candy to good use by using it for learning (or take advantage of the post-Halloween candy sales)!
-CLICK HERE to see a number of fun ideas for using candy for science & STEM such as a Skittles density rainbow experiment, candy sink or float, dissolving candy corn experiment, and a candy corn stacking STEM challenge.
+CLICK HERE to see a number of fun ideas for using candy for science & STEM such as a Skittles density rainbow experiment, candy sink or float, dissolving candy corn experiment, candy corn stacking STEM challenge plus grab some free coordinating science pages.

 3 Different Water Cycle Experiments & a Craftivity